RetroDECK/ES-DE/INSTALL-DEV.md

 If building with the VLC video player, add the RPM Fusion repository.

-Go to [https://rpmfusion.org/Configuration](https://rpmfusion.org/Configuration) and download the .rpm package for the free repository, then install it as well as VLC:
+Go to [https://rpmfusion.org/Configuration](https://rpmfusion.org/Configuration) and download the .rpm package for the free repository.
+Then install it, followed by VLC:

 ```
 sudo dnf install ./rpmfusion-free-release-33.noarch.rpm